Manojsingh929/Tic-Tac-Toe/README.md

 # P1-Tic-Tac-Toe
+This is my first project.
-This is the game of tic tac toe in C language.
+This is the game of tic tac toe coded in C language.
-My first-ever project
+It is a PvP game with a simple interface.